Conditional Rules

 ignoreZeroSizeFolders

-Skip folders with zero calculated size.
+Skip folders with zero calculated size that match this rule.
 Empty folders or folders containing only empty folders are ignored.
 Defaults to false.
 Cleans up UI by hiding empty directory structures.

 You can still create folders via the UI.
 They must be populated by the next index scan to remain visible.